Role: highest appellate and constitutional court in India

 (b) Article 142 allows any person to file a petition to cure a 'gross miscarriage of justice' or 'prevent abuse of process of law' brought about by a Supreme Court judgment.
 The grounds for filing curative petitions have been laid down in Rupa Ashok Hurra v.
 Ashok Hurra.

-Supreme Court judges generally sit together on benches to hear cases in open court.
+In general, Supreme Court judges sit to hear cases in open court, in what are called benches.
 Usually benches comprise two to three judges.
-On occasion, the Court forms five judge benches to overturn three judge bench decisions.
-Likewise seven judge benches can be formed and so on and so forth.
+On occasion, the Court forms five judge benches to examine the correctness of smaller bench decisions.
+Likewise seven judge benches can be formed to look into a decision of a five judge bench and so on and so forth.
+The largest bench formed so far comprised thirteen judges in the Kesavananda Bharati case (1973).

 The Court also forms benches of five or more judges to hear substantial questions of law ‘as to the interpretation of this Constitution’, as specified under Article 145(3).
-For example, a Constitution Bench was formed to resolve the Sabarimala Temple Entry dispute, which entailed questions about the fundamental right to freedom of religion under Article 25 of the Constitution.
+For example, the Kesavananda Bharati case entailed questions pertaining to the Constitution's Basic Structure.
+A more contemporary example would be the Sabarimala Temple Entry dispute.
+The Court formed a five judge bench to interpret questions about the fundamental right to freedom of religion under Article 25 of the Constitution.

 The Chief Justice of India decides which cases will be heard by which judges.
 In particular, the CJI selects both the composition of benches (which judges will sit together) and the cases that are assigned to each bench.
 This is referred to as the roster system.
 Aptly, the Chief Justice is called the Master of the Roster.